For every serious student of music at Manhattan School of Music, attending concerts is a vital and important part of the total educational experience.

 Attendance at fewer than 7 concerts in any given semester will result in a failure, as we do not roll over concerts from one semester to the next.
 Additionally, only concerts in multiples of 7 will fulfill additional concert attendance requirements.

-At any time in the semester, you may check your concert attendance online on the MSM student portal.
+At any time in the semester, you may check your concert attendance online through the CA1000 Course Page in Canvas.
 Attendance is posted within 48 business hours of the end of the concert.

 Manhattan School of Music rules of academic honesty apply to required Concert Attendance.
 Any student misrepresenting attendance at a concert will immediately receive an “F” for the semester.